amleshkashyap/someGoApp/README.md

          - unique index within that message structure - this isn't the value since we're talking about specification
          - field rules - (a) required, (b) optional - can have default values, (c) repeated
          - reserve - for future compatibility, make sure no one can change certain indices/variable_names
+         - int32/int kind of type conversions have to be very carefully handled since golang is strongly typed
       2. messages can be nested. specifications can be imported from other specification files.
       3. Huge set of rules for updating message structure to maintain comptability.
       4. Extensions - reserve indices to be extended by other users (assuming the message is created via multiple modules of the repo)